Aragar199/ethpool/README.md

 - Share of rewards is determined by the total of participant deposited funds relative to the total amount of deposited funds at the time of rewards added.
 - The total of deposited funds rolls over after rewards are added and allocated to each participant.
 If **A** deposits 100 then rewards are added, **A** still has deposited 100 total until **A** withdraws from participating.
 - Any participant is considered participating as long as they have deposited funds to the pooled funds and have not withdrawn.
 They are allowed to rejoin at any time.
+- Rewards added but not assigned to a participant will roll over and be added to the next add reward event.
 #### Example:

 > Let say we have user **A** and **B** and team **T**.